By now, you’ve likely heard about Kim Kardashian’s recent 3-week weight loss. She lost 16 pounds in 3 weeks to fit into her vintage Met Gala gown.

 “Patients come to my office and say, ‘my friend did this diet and lost 50 pounds,’” Varney says.
 “I tell them, ‘you’re not your friend; you don’t have the same genetics, metabolism, hormones, or neurochemical levels that control your hunger when you diet.’”

 Increasing Weight Stigma

 “Obesity is a disease, but people don’t understand the physiology,” Varney says.

-Intense focus on weight, like the story of Kardashian's 3-week weight loss, increases stigma against people who have overweight.
+Intense focus on weight, like the story of Kardashian's 3-week weight loss, increases fatphobia or stigma against people who have overweight.
 (Varney explains being overweight is a disease, something you have, not something you are.)

 Eating fewer calories and moving more can sound easy.
 But that’s only half of the equation.